The Incredible Lightness of Being a Baby

 "The Incredible Lightness of Being a Baby" is the 18th episode of the thirty-first season of the American animated television series The Simpsons, and the 680th episode overall.
 It aired in the United States on Fox on April 19, 2020.
-The episode was written by Tom Gammill & Max Pross and was directed by Bob Anderson.
+The episode was written by Tom Gammill and Max Pross and was directed by Bob Anderson.

 In this episode, Maggie reunites with her friend Hudson and they want to have a playdate, however, Marge disapproves of his mom Courtney and needs to swallow her pride in order for Maggie to be happy.
 Homer becomes friends with Cletus Spuckler, who realized he had a reserve of helium gas on his property, drawing the attention of Mr. Burns.
+The episode received mixed reviews.

 Plot

 Marge takes Maggie on a stroll to the park where she meets her friend, a baby named Hudson, and Marge meets his mother, Courtney.
 Marge takes Maggie to Hudson's house for a play date, but Courtney's overprotective and judgemental behavior offend Marge.
 She later does not take Maggie to Hudson's birthday party, upsetting her daughter.
 In the end, Marge swallows her pride and allows the two babies to play together.

 Meanwhile, in a subplot, Cletus has discovered a deposit of helium on his property, which he uses to operate a balloon stand.
 When Mr. Burns receives wind of this, he demands Homer swindle him out of the valuable gas, which can be used to cool the nuclear reactor.
 Homer befriends Cletus, and refuses to allow him to sign Burns's unfair contract.
 Burns tries to force him to sign, but the Spuckler family points their shotguns at him, forcing Burns to buy the helium at a fair price.